Last Updated on October 31, 2024 by Matt Musico

 The first baseman got his first taste of playoff baseball in 2000.
 He went hitless with a -77 wRC+ through 10 plate appearances.
 He had to sit with that until 2005.
 As the White Sox marched to a World Series title, Kornerko was a huge piece of the puzzle.
 He slashed .265/.321/.612 with five homers and 15 RBI, which led to a 132 wRC+.

-Konerko and the White Sox returned to the postseason in 2008 but were bounced in the ALDS by the Tampa Bay Rays.
+Konerko and the White Sox returned to the postseason in 2008 but were eliminated in the ALDS by the Tampa Bay Rays.
 The right-handed hitter slugged his final two playoff homers in that series, posting a 167 wRC+ in the process.

 Cincinnati Reds: Johnny Bench, 10 Home Runs